combustion-inc/combustion-documentation/meatnet_node_ble_specification.rst

 GATT Services and Characteristics
 #################################

-The timer's connection interval is dependent on its mode of operation.
+The Node's connection interval is dependent on its mode of operation.
 During normal operation the probe expects a connection interval between 400ms and 500ms.
-While in Instant Read mode, the timer updates its status more often and expects a connection interval between 10ms and 30ms.
+While in Instant Read mode, the Node updates its status more often and expects a connection interval between 10ms and 30ms.

-The Kitchen Timer implements the following GATT Services and Characteristics.
+MeatNet Nodes implement the following GATT Services and Characteristics.

 Device Information Service
 --------------------------

-This standard BLE service provides static information about the Kitchen Timer.
+This standard BLE service provides static information about the Node.
 The UUID for the Device Information Service is ``0x181A``.

 ======================== ========== =================================== ==========